ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 ```
 ksysmgr -t discover site us-east
 02:33:39  Running discovery on entire site, this may take a few minutes...
-        02:33:49  Discovery has started for Workgroup Surendar_WG
+        02:33:49  Discovery has started for Workgroup User_test_WG
-        02:33:49  Discovery has started for Workgroup Maheshwari_WG
+        02:33:49  Discovery has started for Workgroup User_test_WG
-        02:33:50  Discovery has started for VM Surendar
+        02:33:50  Discovery has started for VM User_test
-       02:33:50  Discovery for VM Surendar is complete
+       02:33:50  Discovery for VM User_test is complete
-        02:33:50  Replication enablement for volumes has started for VM Surendar
+        02:33:50  Replication enablement for volumes has started for VM User_test
-        02:33:50  Replication enablement for volumes has completed for VM Surendar
+        02:33:50  Replication enablement for volumes has completed for VM User_test
-        02:33:50  Backup VM creation has started for VM Surendar
+        02:33:50  Backup VM creation has started for VM User_test
-        02:33:50  Network Configuration has completed for VM Surendar
+        02:33:50  Network Configuration has completed for VM User_test
-        02:33:50  Discovery has started for VM Maheshwari
+        02:33:50  Discovery has started for VM User_test
-        02:33:50  Discovery for VM Maheshwari is complete
+        02:33:50  Discovery for VM User_test is complete
-        02:33:50  Replication enablement for volumes has started for VM Maheshwari
+        02:33:50  Replication enablement for volumes has started for VM User_test
-        02:33:50  Replication enablement for volumes has completed for VM Maheshwari
+        02:33:50  Replication enablement for volumes has completed for VM User_test
-        02:33:50  Backup VM creation has started for VM Maheshwari
+        02:33:50  Backup VM creation has started for VM User_test
-        02:33:50  Network Configuration has completed for VM Maheshwari
+        02:33:50  Network Configuration has completed for VM User_test
-        02:34:01  Backup VM Surendar_BackUp creation has completed
+        02:34:01  Backup VM User_test_BackUp creation has completed
-        02:34:01  Backup VM Maheshwari_BackUp creation has completed
+        02:34:01  Backup VM User_test_BackUp creation has completed
-        02:34:01  Discovery for Workgroup Maheshwari_WG is complete
+        02:34:01  Discovery for Workgroup User_test_WG is complete
         02:34:01  Replication is going on in background.
 Please use "ksysmgr query Workgroup <wgname> status monitor=yes " to track the progress of the operation.
 02:34:01  Discovery has finished for us-east
 2 out of 2 managed VMs have been successfully discovered